lucidobjects/Blackjack/ReadMe.md

 ## Misc
 + Table rules are set as static properties on the Table class.
 + Dealer speed can be controled via the Dealer class's delay field.
-+ Object-oriented design - No object can directly touch the internals of another object (i.e. no public setters).
++ Object-oriented design - Objects only change other objects via methods (i.e. no public setters).

 ## Features that would be nice to add
 + Insurance